templexxx/tsc/README.md

 Get unix time (nanoseconds) in blazing low latency with high precision.
 About 6x~10x faster than time.Now().UnixNano().

+Could accelerate Cloud-Native applications too!
+See [this](#virtual-machine) for details.

 ## Could be used in ...

 1. High performance log: as timestamp field